 As part of the investigation into abuse in the care of the Catholic church the Inquiry has investigated events that occurred at Marylands School and the Hebron Trust in Christchurch.
 Both institutions were run by the Hospitaller Brothers of St John of God, a Catholic religious order.

-Marylands was a residential school, primarily for boys with learning disabilities, from 1955-1984.
-The Hebron Trust was a residential programme in Christchurch for troubled teenagers and young adults from 1986 to 1993.
+Marylands was a residential school from 1955-1984, primarily for boys with learning disabilities.
+The Hebron Trust was a residential programme in Christchurch from 1986 to 1993 for youth in need of safety, shelter and support, including ‘street kids’.

-The Inquiry also investigated abuse that happened at the St Joseph’s Orphanage (operated by another religious order), which was situated near Marylands School in Halswell.
+The Inquiry also heard from survivors about the abuse that happened at the St Joseph’s Orphanage (operated by another religious order), which was situated near Marylands School in Halswell.
 The St John of God brothers interacted with orphanage children there and at Marylands School.

 What we investigated